mongodb-js/compass/packages/connection-model/README.md

 #### S1.
 NONE

 Do not use SSL for anything.
+(Default)

 #### S2.
 UNVALIDATED